MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 ms.reviewer: scepperl
 ---

-# Troubleshoot a Slow Query on Dedicated SQL Pool
+# Troubleshoot a slow query on a dedicated SQL Pool

 _Applies to:_ &nbsp; Azure Synapse Analytics